If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 - How you respond to user issues.

-- How people who download your app use it.
+- How people who download your product use it.

-When people find your app listing, you want to ensure that it makes them want to download your app.
-There are a number of things you can do to ensure this is the case.
+When people find your listing, you want to ensure it encourages them to download your mobile app.

 - Your title.